Emerging Science & Technologies Workshop 2025

 Probing the Wrinkles of the Nucleus in Aging Cells

-Wenting Zhao, Mechanobiology Institute (MBI), Singapore
+Wenting Zhao, Mechanobiology Institute, Singapore

 17:50-18:10 (CET)